vanches1/TC2006.550-FINAL-PROJECT-Team-4/README.md

 -> Programming language

-Previous research shows that Elixir has multiple modules or libraries with which image processing can be carried out.
-For this reason, this programming language was chosen as the main tool.
+Previous research has shown that Elixir has multiple modules or libraries in which image processing can be performed.
+For this reason, this programming language was chosen as the primary tool.

 -> Expected solution